-- Do only full loads of laundry and dishes.
+- Do only full loads of laundry (use cold water in the laundry) and dishes.

-- Check your thermostat settings and get a programmable operation.
+- Check your thermostat settings and/or get a programmable one.

 - Hang clothes to dry instead of using an electric dryer.

-- Check your furnace filter at least once a month.
+- Check and/or replace your furnace filter at least once a month.

 Why is Veterans Green Jobs involved in weatherization work?